davethom1/question-converters/README.md

 ## ICPSR Question Text

-Here's an exerpt from the [Longitudinal Study of the Second Generation in Spain (ILSEG)](https://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/36286):
+Here's an excerpt from the [Longitudinal Study of the Second Generation in Spain (ILSEG)](https://www.icpsr.umich.edu/icpsrweb/ICPSR/studies/36286):

 ```
 path         = .